SuperComponents/email-agent/frontend/docs/signup-page-integration.md

 # Signup Page Integration Guide

 ## Overview
-This document details the implementation of the signup page and how it integrates with the ProResponse AI application.
+This document details the implementation of the signup page and how it integrates with the OpenSupport application.

 ## Component Location
 - **File**: `frontend/src/pages/SignupPage.tsx`